Pokemon Concept Corner: Leveling the Gen 5 Conflict, Part 1

 #081 Magnemite/#082 Magneton

 Okay, right off the bat, I do like these guys in-game.
 I think electric/steel is an awesome type combo.
 That said, however, you just have to wonder where this idea came from.
 In the original games, all the Pokemon had simple designs, and were very animistic.
 Mostly.
-These two are among the few exceptions.
+These two are among the few exceptions.…wait, WHAT?

 -Magneton is formed by three Magnemite linked together by magnetic forces.